Novartus/Telegram-Message-Bot/README.md

 # Telegram_Bot

+## Telegram:
 Telegram is a cloud-based instant messaging and voice over IP service.
 Telegram client apps are available for Android, iOS, Windows Phone, Windows NT, macOS and GNU/Linux.
 Users can send messages and exchange photos, videos, stickers, audio and files of any type.

+## Telegram Bot:
+Bots are simply Telegram accounts operated by software – not people – and they'll often have AI features.
+They can do anything – teach, play, search, broadcast, remind, connect, integrate with other services, or even pass commands to the Internet of Things.

 ## Features:
 - This Bot Helps the Telegram Channel admin to convey the message withour revealing their identity.